-Explore the best trails near Arroyo Grande with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Arroyo Grande with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 First time on this trail about 2 weeks ago.
 I have a 4Runner with 4WD, but ended up parking in the shade where the county maintained dirt road ended as it was very clear where the maintenance ended; and I didn't want to risk getting stuck way out there.
 It was about 1/2 of a mile to get to the trailhead (located on right hand side of the road).
 Trailhead not clearly marked- just a metal gate with a hikers entrance.
 Other hikers have posted pictures.
 No water in the creek and plenty of poison oak and foxtails.
 Pants would be a good idea on this trail.
 Overall, beautiful views and very peaceful amongst our California Oaks.
 Pretty isolated, so bring plenty of water and come prepared.